Skip to main content

 Council with the opportunity to:

-• Help identify and/or respond to community needs and priorities.
+• Help identify and respond to community needs and priorities.

-• Develop options and/or alternatives for how projects and plans are developed and implemented.
+• Develop options for how projects and plans are developed and implemented.

 • Build community interest and support collective action.